 The Healthy Minds Partnership can improve your students’ access to behavioral health services.
 The Blue Cross of Idaho Foundation for Health provides Healthy Minds Partnership Technical Assistance Awards to help schools build school-located behavioral health partnerships with local behavioral health providers and agencies.

 School counselors and principals committed to supporting youth behavioral health in Idaho schools.

 What is the Healthy Minds Partnership?

-The Healthy Minds Partnership is a collaborative effort between schools, behavioral health providers and the Blue Cross of Idaho Foundation for Health designed to help youth receive the behavioral health services they need at school.
+The Healthy Minds Partnership is a collaborative effort between schools, behavioral health providers, and the Blue Cross of Idaho Foundation for Health.
+The partnership helps establish school-located behavioral health so students can receive behavioral health services at school.